Nanoleaf update: Touch-sensitive Canvas panels coming December 1

-We've been eagerly awaiting the arrival of Nanoleaf's new touch-sensitive, square-shaped, color-changing LED light panels ever since we first saw them in action last January at CES.
+We've been eagerly awaiting the arrival of Nanoleaf's new touch-sensitive, color-changing, square LED light panels ever since we first saw them in action last January at CES.
 Now, at the IFA tech showcase in Berlin, we're getting some fresh details on how those Nanoleaf Canvas panels are coming along.

+"We launch Dec.
+1," Nanoleaf CEO Gimmy Chu tells me, adding that the panels are still in the prototype phase, but close to being finalized.

 "We ran a poll, and the current design actually did really well with our users," Chu said.
 "Some of them liked that it gave the panels sort of a marbled effect."